XanderBert/EOS/README.md

 Eos aims to be:

 - Bindless Rendering Framework.
 Mainly targetting Vulkan.
-- As GPU-friendly as possible, while providing a high-level API for ease of use.
+- As GPU-friendly as possible, while providing a "higher" level API for ease of use.
 - only targets Windows and Linux.

 # Dependencies